President and Editor

 Pat Anson is an award winning journalist who has worked as a reporter, producer, writer, and anchor at TV and radio stations in Ohio, Oregon, Washington, Montana, Iowa, and Los Angeles.
-He was a producer and correspondent for Nightly Business Report and HealthWeek on PBS, as well as other nationally syndicated shows.
+He was a correspondent for Nightly Business Report and HealthWeek on PBS.
+You can contact Pat at email@example.com.

 Barby Ingle lives with reflex sympathetic dystrophy (RSD), migralepsy and endometriosis.
 She is a chronic pain educator, patient advocate, motivational speaker, best-selling author, and president of the International Pain Foundation (iPain).

 More information about Barby can be found by clicking here.

 Forest Tennant, MD, MPH, DrPH, has retired from clinical practice but continues his groundbreaking research on the treatment of intractable pain and arachnoiditis.

 David Hanscom, MD, is a spinal surgeon who has helped hundreds of back pain sufferers by teaching them how to calm their nervous systems without the use of drugs or surgery.

 In his book Back in Control, David shares the latest developments in neuroscience research and his own personal history with pain.